santisq/PSCompression/docs/en-US/Compress-GzipArchive.md

 > [!NOTE]
 >
 > - The parent directory is created if it does not exist.
-> - If the path does not end with `.gz`, the cmdlet appends the `.gz` file name extension.
+> - If the path does not have an extension, the cmdlet appends the `.gz` file name extension.

 ```yaml
 Type: String